MArhamAA1422/react-tutorial-ssd/basics.md

 ## What is React?
 - external library that helps us create website easier
+- Main Idea of React
+    - we can create our own HTML elements

 ### External Library
 - code that is outside our computer